 Children using large colorful magnifying glasses

-WQED will become known as more than a broadcaster.
+WQED is more than a broadcaster.

-Expect to see WQED “show up” in ways that don’t look like a traditional broadcaster.
-We’re fortunate to have the ability to ADD new initiatives—such as community events, digital series, teen filmmaking classes, screenings in retirement homes, and much more—while continuing to provide the high-quality television and radio programs you count on.
+Expect to see WQED ā€œshow upā€ in ways that don’t look like a television or radio station.
+We’re fortunate to be able to add new initiatives—community events and screenings, new digital series, online educational resources, and much more—while continuing to provide the high-quality television and radio programs you count on.

 Montage of photos including presentations and students learning how to shoot video

-As we experiment with new content, services and funding models, WQED will stay true to our roots and play to our strengths.
+ā€œAs we experiment with new content, services and funding models, WQED will stay true to our roots and play to our strengths.
 Platforms and story formats will change, but we remain committed to creating compelling content and experiences that drive engagement, elevate public discourse, and stimulate big ideas.
-We can’t do it alone.
-We’re eager to tell these stories with you!”
+We will emerge stronger, more independent, and even better aligned with this region—but we cannot do it without you!ā€

-Jason Jedlinski, President & CEO
+— Jason Jedlinski, President & CEO

 We’ve identified four strategic priorities: